A new method for flow-based network intrusion detection using the inverse Potts model: Results

+Table~\ref{tab:avg_results} shows the average performance and standard error (95\% confidence interval) of each classifier on the first experiment considering CIDDS-001 dataset.
+When trained and tested in the same simulated environment, DT is the algorithm presenting the best performance, with an F1-score of $0.999 \pm 0.000$ and $0.999 \pm 0.000$ AUC.
+EFC does also perform well, being the second best in terms of AUC ($0.997 \pm 0.001$).
+When trained in the simulated environment and tested in the real environment, EFC outperforms the other classifiers (both simple and ensemble methods) in F1-score ($0.675 \pm 0.009$) and AUC ($0.720 \pm 0.001$).
+It is noteworthy that all algorithms present a considerable degradation in performance when tested in a different domain, showing how sensitive the inferred models are to changes in data distribution.

+Table \ref{tab:compinter1} shows the results of experiment two, which was performed on CICIDS17 and CICDDoS19 datasets.
+When trained and tested on CICIDS17, DT is again the algorithm to present the best performance both in terms of F1-score ($0.994 \pm 0.001$) and AUC ($0.994 \pm 0.001$), though indistinguishable from MLP AUC ($0.993 \pm 0.001$).
+Notably, when trained on CICIDS17 and tested on CICDDoS19, EFC outperformed the other simple algorithms in both F1-score ($0.787 \pm 0.004$) and AUC ($0.781 \pm 0.003$).
+Again, it is possible to see that EFC is the best algorithm in adapting to a different data distribution when evaluating both metrics.
+However, when considering also ensemble methods, RF outperforms EFC, which becomes second best in terms of AUC.

+Further, Table \ref{tab:compinter2} shows the results of experiment three, which was performed on CICIDS17 and CICDDoS19 datasets.
+Once more, DT overperformed the other classifiers when training and testing on the same dataset, with F1-score of $0.998 \pm 0.000$ and AUC of $0.998 \pm 0.000$.
+When tested on the CICDDoS19 dataset though, EFC achieved the best F1-score ($0.641 \pm 0.002$), while KNN was the best in terms of AUC ($0.670 \pm 0.002$).
+EFC's AUC ($0.664 \pm 0.002$) was the second best, which means that EFC performance was good, taking into consideration both the F1-score and the AUC.
+Even though this adaptation seems more challenging than the previous ones, EFC's performance was consistent on all the experiments performed.

-Taken as a whole, the results presented in this subsection show that EFC is better at adapting to other domains than classical ML-based classifiers on average (see Table~\ref{tab:avg_results}).
-In addition to that, it is possible to see that EFC achieves AUC values similar to the best ML algorithms, showing that it is capable of performing well even if trained with only half of the information that other classifiers use.
+Taken as a whole, the results presented in this subsection show that EFC is better at adapting to other domains than classical ML-based classifiers on average.
+In addition to that, it is possible to see that EFC achieves AUC values similar to the best ML algorithms when trained and tested in the same domain, showing that it is capable of performing well even if trained with only half of the information (benign data only) when compared to other classifiers (using malicious and benign data).
 Not using malicious samples in the training phase is likely to be the reason why EFC is so good at adapting to other domains.
-On the other hand, this feature might also contribute to a possible low performance in specific scenarios, \eg when malicious traffic shares many characteristics with benign traffic.
-Moreover, EFC's increased capability for domain adaptation when there is a significant in data distribution is a highly desirable trait in network flow-based classifiers, since changes in traffic composition are expected to be very frequent, and new kinds of attacks are generated continuously.
-In the next section, we present our conclusions and future work directions.
+EFC's increased capability for domain adaptation when there is a significant difference in data distribution is a highly desirable trait in network flow-based classifiers, since changes in traffic composition are expected to be very frequent, and new kinds of attacks are generated continuously.